astyashish/sbi_prototype/README.md

 ### Q3: How do I train the AI chatbot?
 A: Simply update the `data.txt` file with your custom data and run the training script.

+### Q4: How do I update the coin data?
+A: Update the insurance_data_example.csv file with the latest user data.
+The coin count will automatically refresh.

+### Q5: How do I add new videos to the slider?
+A: Add new video files to the assets/video/ folder and update the slides array in the main.js file.

+### Q6: How do I customize the scroll animations?
+A: Modify the ScrollReveal configuration in the main.js file.

 ---